A Mackey embedding for reduced C*-algebras of real reductive groups: Parabolic induction and intertwining operators

 We shall be working throughout the paper with {real reductive groups} in the sense of David Vogan's definitions in \cite[Sec.\,0.1]{VoganGreenBook}.
 In particular our real reductive groups will be linear.
 Fraktur letters without subscript will denote the \emph{real} Lie algebras of the associated Lie groups.

 Let $G$ be a real reductive group.
 As part of the definition, $G$ is equipped with a Cartan involution $\theta$, and we shall denote by $K$ the maximal compact subgroup of $G$ that is fixed by $\theta$.
-The corresponding Cartan decomposition of the Lie algebra $\mathfrak{g}$ will be written as By definition, the Lie algebra $\mathfrak{g}$ is also equipped with a non-degen\-erate, $G$-invariant, symmetric bilinear form that is compatible with the Cartan decomposition \eqref{eq-Cartan-decomp} in the sense that it is positive-definite on $\mathfrak{s}$ and negative-definite on $\mathfrak{k}$.
-We shall also fix throughout the paper a maximal abelian subspace $\mathfrak{a}\subseteq\mathfrak{s}$ and a compatible Iwasawa decomposition
+The corresponding Cartan decomposition of the Lie algebra $\mathfrak{g}$ will be written as By definition, the Lie algebra $\mathfrak{g}$ is also equipped with a non-degen\-erate, $G$-invariant, symmetric bilinear form